J. Mark Morford

 - Assisted numerous clients in developing support for mixing zones.

-- Represented Associated Oregon Industries in development of Oregon Title V permitting rules and authored many parts of the Oregon air quality rules.
+- Represented Associated Oregon Industries in development of Oregon Title V permitting rules.

 - Assist industrial facilities in connection with renewal and modification of Title V permits in Oregon and nationally.

 - Advise clients in resolving nuisance and trespass claims and other complaints from neighbors.

 - Represented clients in enforcement actions, including EPA information requests under § 114.